- Let the Candidates make Video Resumes

 Those days are long gone when the employers always preferred to have face-to-face interviews and meeting with the potential candidates.
 A majority of the organizations have been identifying the scope of video conferencing in relation to active recruiting.
 As stated in a study, 66% of the candidates favor video conferencing to be used for their interviews.
-There can be several factors adding to this trend, for instance, video conferencing enables the employers as well as the applicants to save the travel expenditures, candidates may feel more relaxed while interacting through a video, and the geographical setting may not influence the hiring process.
+Video conferencing enables the employers as well as the applicants to save the travel expenditures, candidates may feel more relaxed.
+There can be other factors adding to this trend, for instance the geographical setting may not influence the hiring process.
 There are many applicant tracking systems which have their own video interviewing functionality to facilitate the hiring process.

-Taking into account the increasing trend of recruiting by video conferencing, it is only logical to explore the methods that can make it credible for evaluating the candidates.
+Recruiting through video conferencing makes it logical to explore the methods that can make evaluating the candidates credible.
 Have a look at the following effective tips to make most of the video conferencing during your recruiting process.

 Let the Candidates make Video Resumes

 Along with the video interviews, the employers can persuade the applicants to develop a video resume comprising the details of their experiences.
-This enables the hiring managers to identify and become familiar with the potential candidate’s communication skills, creative skills, and way of talking about themselves.
+This enables hiring managers to identify the potential candidate’s communication skills, creative skills, and way of talking about themselves.
 Video resume makes it easy for managers to evaluate the crucial aspects of the applicant’s professional background.
-Video resumes make it easy for managers to evaluate what the applicants consider as the most crucial aspects of the applicant’s professional background.
+Video resumes make it easy for managers to evaluate the crucial aspects of the applicant’s professional background.
 So, if you want to create a video resume, you can simply use any video editing tool that contains video resume templates, which makes your work easier to create videos.
 Furthermore, the recruiters can check out why the applicants preferred to discuss the particular professional experience.
 Furthermore, the recruiters can check out why the applicants preferred to discuss the particular professional experience.

 Enable Easy Document Sharing